FelipeFagundesCosta/Game-Project/README.md

   Standard:

+  - `Enter`<br>
-  °Enter - Press to start playing and to respawn if the enemy has found you.
+  - Press to start playing and to respawn if the enemy has found you.

-  Q or Esc - Press to close the game.
+  - Q or Esc - Press to close the game.

   A - Hold to go left.